 A VA-accredited lawyer at VetLaw can help you pursue a physical condition claim in Charlotte.
 Once retained, our team can explain the VA’s requirements, gather evidence to establish the scope and severity of your condition, and pursue a disability claim on your behalf for the benefits you deserve.

-A veteran who suffered a physical injury while serving on active duty may be entitled to disability benefits from the VA, but they must establish several prerequisites in order to qualify.
+A veteran who suffered a physical injury while serving on active duty may be entitled to disability benefits from the VA, but they must establish several prerequisites to qualify.
 First, you must prove that you were discharged from the military under honorable conditions.
 Providing a copy of your DD-214 form can indicate whether your release from service meets this requirement.

 Second, you must demonstrate the severity and scope of your debilitating health problem.
 For example, an injury that keeps you from returning to work may be severe enough to warrant entitlement to benefits.